hydro-informatics/hydro-informatics.github.io/pages/geopy/geo-raster.md

 The following code block makes use of the `raster2array` function for converting a *GeoTIFF* raster into a *numpy* array, performs simple algebraic calculations, and saves the result in the shape of a *Froude* number *GeoTIFF* raster.
 In detail, the workflow involves to:

 * Define the input raster file names with directories (`h_file` and `u_file`),
-* Load original rasters as `ndarray` with the `raster2array` function and get the original `GeoTransform` description
+* Load original rasters as `ndarray` with the `raster2array` function and get the original `GeoTransform` description,
 * converts all values from U.S. customary feet to S.I. metric (recall the [`feet_to_meter`](hypy_pyfun.html#kwargs) function from the *Python* basics), and
 * saves a new copy of the raster.